 Insurance company expenses (including overhead and maintenance expense), commissions and other acquisition expenses associated with business inforce as of the valuation date,.

-Cash flows associated with any reinsurance, to the extent not already covered above (for example, for longevity reinsurance).
+Cash flows associated with any reinsurance, to the extent not already covered above.

 Cash flows from hedging instruments as described in Section 4 and Section 9.